 3. Change your language

 I’m using the term ‘get rid of’ items because it’s a useful catch-all term.
 However, I equally mean donate, recycle or sell.
-If you struggle with feeling wasteful in decluttering, then I encourage you to watch the language you choose.
+If you struggle with feeling wasteful in decluttering, then I encourage you to notice the language you choose.
 ‘Getting rid of’ sounds negative so replace that with ‘pass on’, ‘give new life to’, ‘make better use of’ in your thoughts and feelings towards decluttering.

 4. Sell if you need

 Whilst selling comes with its own pitfalls, it’s certainly a way to generate a bit of money if you need to build your finances.
 Perhaps the money you make could be put to a better use, such as towards creating experiences and memories with your family and friends.
-I’d rather enjoy a day out with my kids than have extra stuff sitting in my cupboards.
+Put another way, I’d rather enjoy a day out with my kids than have extra stuff sitting in my cupboards.

 5. Getting rid of perfectly good stuff